Last Updated on June 3, 2026

 Day 10 – Option 1- Day trip to Aveiro & Costa Nova

-Another one of Aveiro’s characteristics is the Art Noveau architecture.
-Most of the houses are located along the main canal.
+Aveiro is also known for its Art Noveau architecture, and you can see some of the houses along the the main canal.
 If you are up for trying something local, stop at one of the cafes for some coffee and Ovo Mole.
-The tiny sweet snacks, made with just two ingredients ( egg yolk and sugar ) are Aveiro’s specialty.
+It’s a small sweet snack, made with just two ingredients (egg yolk and sugar) and it’s Aveiro’s specialty.

 For more information on how to spend a day in Aveiro and Costa Nova, read Aveiro – the “Venice” of Portugal in one day.